WOW! Dulquer Salmaan-Amaal Sufiya's Little Princess In Named...

 expert in interior designing.
 Dulquer Salmaan has always stated

-that his wife his best friend, and wants to follow his father
+that his wife is his best friend, and wants to follow his father

 Mammootty's footsteps in the roles of husband and father.